Session 10 (PEERS): Nonwood

 Columbia Pulp's State-of-the-Art Wheat Straw Pulp Mill

 A new pilot plant and pulp mill in Columbia County, WA is introducing a new commercial non-wood market pulp and bio-polymers in the USA.

 Satisfying an increasing demand for alternative fibers, the mills take waste wheat straw and generate wet-lap pulp for use in paper, tissue and molded fiber products.
 Production from the pilot plant located in Pomeroy, Washington began in the summer of 2018 and start-up of the main mill located at Lyon’s Ferry, Washington, is the summer of 2019.
 The facility is located in the heart of one of the densest wheat farming regions in North America.
 It will use 250,000 tons of waste wheat straw, a small fraction of that available within a 75-mile radius of the site, to yield 150,000 tons of pulp and 95,000 tons of bio-polymers every year.

 Historically, this waste wheat straw is often burned in the field.
 Use of this material at the pulp mill reduces burning related air emissions by approximately 45,000 tons per year.
 An innovative water recycling system minimizes water use and eliminates the need for wastewater treatment or discharge.
 With reduced energy, water and chemical inputs, Columbia’s products have a 68% lower carbon footprint that traditional pulp mills.

 This presentation will discuss some of the challenges of this project such as: designing systems to procure, manage and track raw materials, scaling a complex mill from a small R&D facility, working with customers on pulp properties and commercial acceptance, and training operators to safely and efficiently start up, operate and maintain a first-of-its-kind facility.

 Click here to view PEERS' entire Technical Program offerings.

-Attendees are welcome to attend the full technical program for both conferences.
+Attendees are welcome to attend the full technical program for all co-located conferences.